f5devcentral/terraform-cloud-azure-bigip-demo/README.md

+## Managing F5 BIG-IP deployments in Azure with HashiCorp Terraform Cloud
-This terraform repository uses [Terraform Cloud](https://app.terraform.io/) to manage multiple parallel builds.
+This repository uses [Terraform Cloud](https://app.terraform.io/) to manage multiple parallel environment builds.
+Before you can run the demonstration code there are a few setup steps.

 First, let's do the necessary [prework](PREWORK.md) before we can create the Terraform Cloud Workspace.